Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 06.27.59 UTC
+- WIB: Minggu, 25 Januari 2026 09.38.30 UTC
-- WITA: Minggu, 25 Januari 2026 07.27.59 UTC
+- WITA: Minggu, 25 Januari 2026 10.38.30 UTC
-- WIT: Minggu, 25 Januari 2026 08.27.59 UTC
+- WIT: Minggu, 25 Januari 2026 11.38.30 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology